This page explains:

 - which witnesses are required to attend the committal hearing.

-Normally, victims don't have to give evidence at a committal mention.
+Normally, victims of crime don't have to give evidence at a committal mention.

 The purpose of a committal hearing is to find out if there is enough evidence to put the accused person on trial with a judge and jury.
 You might have to give evidence at this hearing.